Skip to main content

 Oak Bay Beach Hotel

 The coastal magic of Vancouver Island is best experienced in solo serenity.
 If you feel like splurging for a night or more, take in the energy of the coast in a seaside room at the Oak Bay Beach Hotel.
-Allow yourself to be fully engulfed in the wonders of the island at the Boathouse Spa’s incredible ocean-side mineral baths.
+Allow yourself to be fully engulfed in the wonders of the island at the Boathouse Spa’s incredible ocean-side mineral baths, which pair brilliantly with a spa treatment (who doesn't love an oceanside massage).

 The exterior of 10 Acres Bistro in Victoria, BC